jothepro/libCloudSync/README.md

 - Implement equality operators for Cloud, Directory, File
 - Add tests for CURL wrapper (e.g. by going against a (mocked?) http server)
+- wrapper object for reading/writing content to file. abstract container that holds binary & can convert to string. this allows the read/write interfaces to be more generic and to write content when creating a new file
+- implementing support for big file upload/download (chunked upload/download)